5 More Years of Success for The Coffee Attic & Book CellarNovember 6, 2022 (Published: May 28, 2021)

 The Bissells expanded on the coffee and bookstore concept of original Owners Bob and Jan Morton.

-The first Coffee Attic & Book Cellar opened in 2001 through our 7 Steps to Success coffee program.
+The first Coffee Attic & Book Cellar opened in 2001 after the original owners learned how to open a coffee shop through our 7 Steps to Coffee Startup Success franchise alternative program.

 After joining The Coffee Attic in 2006, Kat spent the next decade learning about coffee from the Mortons and Crimson Cup.